fabie/CRC-methylation-subtyping/README.md

 ---
 ## Conclusion
 This proof-of-concept demonstrates that methylation-based clustering could provide objective biomarkers for veteran disability claims, offering molecular evidence where subjective clinical assessments currently fall short.
 Future work will apply this methodology to exposure-related cancers in veteran populations.
-Subsequently, we can extend this study to the PACT Act, a landmark for veterans who have been exposed to burn pits, Agent Orange, and other toxins, adding over 20 new presumptive conditions - like specific cancers (brain, G, kidney, lymphoma, etc), respiratory illnesses (athma, COPD, chronic bronchitis, sinusitis, etc), and Monoclonal Gammapathy of Undetermined Significance (MGUS) - for Vietnam, Gulf War, and Post-9/11 Veterans, requiring toxic exposure screenings.
+Subsequently, we can extend this study to the PACT Act, a milestone for veterans who have been exposed to burn pits, industrial chemical, smokes, dust from sandstorms, abestos, contaminated water, Agent Orange, and other toxins, adding over twenty new presumptive conditions - like specific cancers (brain, G, kidney, lymphoma, etc), respiratory illnesses (asthma, COPD, chronic bronchitis, sinusitis, etc), and Monoclonal Gammapathy of Undetermined Significance (pre-cancerous to myeloma, amyloidosis, Waldenström's macroglobulinemia) - for Vietnam, Gulf War, and Post-9/11 Veterans.

 ## Future Directions